homieiot/homie-esp8266/README.md

 ### Locally

-[Download this repository](https://github.com/marvinroger/homie-esp8266-configurator/archive/master.zip) and open `index.html` in your web browser.
+[Download the content of this branch](https://github.com/marvinroger/homie-esp8266/archive/gh-pages.zip) and open `index.html` in your web browser.

 ## Usage